vincent-peugnet/carnet-video/README.md

     ./build.sh

 This will first generate HTML.
-Then encode thumnails, gifs, and videos files.
+Then check for clip's movies.
+And finally encode thumnails, gifs, and videos files.

 ## Infos